-The history of the Maratón de San Sebastián goes over four decades back, which makes it the second-oldest marathon in Spain.
+San Sebastian Marathons history goes over four decades back, which makes it the second-oldest marathon in Spain.

-Its inaugural edition took place on 15 October 1978, soon after that of the Madrid Marathon (first held on 21 May).
+Its inaugural edition took place on October 15th 1978, soon after Madrids Marathon (first held on May 21st).
 A few years ago, El Diario Vasco took a trip down memory lane with two people who played a key role in the inception of our marathon, Patxi Ripalda and Juanjo Ozkariz, who are now honorary judges of the Royal Spanish Athletics Federation.
-At the time, they held specific positions in the organisational tree in charge of the logistics of the race.
+At the time, they held specific positions in the organizational tree in charge of the race logistics.

 Juanjo Ozkariz, also from San Sebastián, seconds what his friend Patxi said.
 "Our beloved and fondly remembered Rafa Puignau was the creator and ideologue behind the race.
 He was deeply in love with this sport and never missed a beat of what was going on in the world of athletics."